Katie O'Brien: 2008

 O'Brien's first tournament of the season was the Australian Open where she entered qualifying as the No. 15 seed.
 After being gifted an easy first round victory over Darya Kustova when Kustova had to retire with the score at 6–3, 1–0 in O'Brien's favour, O'Brien was forced to fight hard in her second qualifying match against Yanina Wickmayer.
 She eventually won, 4–6, 6–3, 8–6, to set up a final round qualifying match against the No. 11 seed in the qualifying tournament, Yuan Meng.
 O'Brien was defeated 6–4, 6–2.
 In early February, she competed as part of the Great Britain Fed Cup team in the Fed Cup and was given tough opponents.
 She challenged Patty Schnyder but eventually lost, 6–7, 5–7, and also lost to Ágnes Szávay and Caroline Wozniacki.
 However, she and Anne Keothavong managed to save Britain from relegation from the Europe/Africa Group I by winning two singles matches against Portugal.
-This was followed by O'Brien's first appearance on the ITF circuit in 2008 which came at the $75k event in Midland where she was the No. 5 seed.
+This was followed by O'Brien's first appearance on the ITF Circuit in 2008 which came at the $75k event in Midland where she was the No. 5 seed.
 She faced the No. 2 seed, Laura Granville, in the quarterfinals and was beaten, 1–6, 6–3, 6–1.
-O'Brien then attempted to qualify for four consecutive WTA events, in Doha, Dubai, Bangalore and Indian Wells.
+O'Brien then attempted to qualify for four consecutive WTA Tour events, in Doha, Dubai, Bangalore and Indian Wells.
 She lost in round one of qualifying in each of them with the exception of Indian Wells where she lost in the round two of qualifying to Barbora Záhlavová-Strýcová.
 Over March and April she reached the quarterfinals of two ITF tournaments: Jersey ($25k) and Saint-Malo ($100k).
 In May, O'Brien entered the French Open qualifying draw and beat fellow Brit, Melanie South in the opening round.
-She fell in round two to Kristina Barrois, 4–6, 2–6, and then headed to the DFS Classic where she beat Alla Kudryavtseva in the first round before falling to Yaroslava Shvedova in round two.
+She fell in round two to Kristina Barrois, 4–6, 2–6, and then headed to Birmingham where she beat Alla Kudryavtseva, before falling to Yaroslava Shvedova in round two.
 A wildcard allowed O'Brien entry into the International Women's Open (previously the Hastings Direct International) where she lost to Samantha Stosur.
-Shahar Pe'er beat O'Brien in the first round of Wimbledon.
+Shahar Pe'er beat O'Brien then in the first round of Wimbledon.